trailofbits/manticore/docs/syminput.rst

 -------------------

-To provide symbolic input from a file, first create the files that will be opened by the analyzed program, and filling them with wildcard bytes where you would like symbolic data to be.
+To provide symbolic input from a file, first create the files that will be opened by the analyzed program, and fill them with wildcard bytes where you would like symbolic data to be.

 For command line use, invoke Manticore with the ``--file`` argument.::